Note: This is something I need input on. Fancy a conversation?

 When inviting people to anything I organize, make it clear that anyone is welcome to bring other people as well, even if I don’t know them.
 (This is a very un-German and rather US thing to do.)

 (Post-pandemic) Have a regularly scheduled afternoon for meeting up.
-The location could be my own (ideal for a boardgame afternoon, for example), but it might also be good to have a fixed cafe to meet up at in case my place isn’t available.
-To do: My brain keeps thinking “what if we run out of space?” and “what if we run out of food?” but those are probably good problems to have — and not likely to happen either.
+The location could be my own (ideal for a boardgames afternoon, for example), but it might also be good to have a fixed cafe to meet up at in case my place isn’t available.
+(My brain keeps thinking “what if we run out of space?” and “what if we run out of food?” but those are probably good problems to have — and not likely to happen either. )

 Hanging out with a group of people (rather than 1:1) is nice because it means people can take a break from being social for a bit.

-Question: How does “being afraid to commit” play part in this?
-I myself find it hard to commit to something that others haven’t committed to yet.
+How does “being afraid to commit” play part in this?
+I myself find it hard to commit to something that others haven’t committed to yet, and I believe others can feel the same.